codacy/codacy-metrics-scala-seed/README.md

 }
 ```

+* The exit codes can be different, depending if the tool invocation is successful or not:
+  * *0* If the tool executes successfully
+  * *1* If an unknown error occurs while running the tool
+  * *2* If there's an execution timeout

 ** Notes: **

 * To run the tool in debug mode so you can have more detailed logs, you have just need to set the environment variable `METRICS_DEBUG` to `true` when invoking the docker.